Meet the team

 Desrae Le RouxÂ

-Education Service Lead (BA, MA, NPQH)
+Education Service Lead

-My role is to develop, deliver and expand a longer-term vocational education service for young people age 14 – 25 with oversight of the 12-week education programmes to ensure quality of delivery.
+My role is to develop, deliver and expand a longer-term vocational education service for young people aged 14 – 25 with oversight of the 12-week education programmes to ensure quality of delivery.
 I manage the ES staff and Yard Manager and liaise with parents, schools, the Local Authority and exam boards.

 I was born in South Africa and moved to the UK after finishing University.
 I have taught PE and Geography at Secondary schools for 24 years and was a Deputy Headteacher in two secondary schools.
 I enjoy horse riding, hence the reason I took on this role, combining my love of learning and horses.